Klebsiella pneumoniae: Resistant strains

+In 2019, there were 192,530 global deaths attributed to resistant strains of Klebsiella pneumoniae.

+Local outbreaks

-One specific example of this containment policy could be seen in Israel in 2007.
-This policy had an intervention period from April, 2007, to May, 2008.
-A nationwide outbreak of CRE (which peaked in March, 2007 at 55.5 cases per 100,000 patient days) necessitated a nationwide treatment plan.
+Israel 2007–2008.
+A nationwide outbreak of CRE in Israel peaked in March 2007 at 55.5 cases per 100,000 patient days and necessitated a nationwide treatment plan.
 The intervention entailed physical separation of all CRE carriers and appointment of a task force to oversee efficacy of isolation by closely monitoring hospitals and intervening when necessary.
-After the treatment plan (measured in May, 2008), the number of cases per 100,000 patient days decreased to 11.7.
+After the treatment plan (measured in May 2008), the number of cases per 100,000 patient days decreased to 11.7.
 The plan was effective because of strict hospital compliance, wherein each was required to keep detailed documentation of all CRE carriers.
 In fact, for each increase in compliance by 10%, incidence of cases per 100,000 patient days decreased by 0.6.
 Therefore, containment on a nationwide scale requires nationwide intervention.

-In the United States, the reasons the CDC is recommending the detection of carbapenem resistance or carbapenemase production only for Klebsiella spp. and E. coli are: this facilitates performing the test in the microbiology laboratory without the use of molecular methods, and these organisms represent the majority of CREs encountered in the United States.
-Effective sterilization and decontamination procedures are important to keep the infection rate of this antibiotic-resistant strain, CRKP, as low as possible.
+Nevada 2016.
 In mid-August 2016, a resident of Washoe County was hospitalized in Reno due to a CRE (specifically Klebsiella pneumoniae) infection.
 In early September of the same year, she developed septic shock and died.
 On testing by CDC an isolate from the patient was found to be resistant to all 26 antibiotics available in the US, including drug of last resort colistin.
 It is believed she may have picked up the microbe while hospitalized in India for two years due to a broken right femur and subsequent femur and hip infections.

-Prevent from spreading
+Antimicrobial resistance gene transfer

+Klebsiella pneumoniae carries a large number of anti-microbial resistance genes (AMR genes).
+These genes are transferred via plasmids from and to other human pathogens.
+One human pathogen that commonly acquires AMR genes from Klebsiella pneumoniae is Salmonella.
+This could help with treatment of salmonella infections due to having knowledge of possible antibiotic resistance data.

+The majority of AMR genes in Klebsiella pneumoniae are plasmid-borne.
+An example of a niche would be soil, often considered a hotspot for gene transfer.

+The table shows the number of AMR genes and plasmids (per strain or subspecies) compared to other common bacteria species.

+Prevention

-To prevent spreading Klebsiella infections between patients, healthcare personnel must follow specific infection-control precautions, which may include strict adherence to hand hygiene (preferably using an alcohol based hand rub (60-90%) or soap and water if hands are visibly soiled.
-Alcohol based hand rubs are effective against these Gram-negative bacilli) and wearing gowns and gloves when they enter rooms where patients with Klebsiella–related illnesses are housed.
+To prevent spreading Klebsiella infections between patients, healthcare personnel must follow specific infection-control precautions, which may include strict adherence to hand hygiene (preferably using an alcohol based hand rub (60–90%) or soap and water if hands are visibly soiled.
+Alcohol based hand rubs are effective against these Gram-negative bacilli) and wearing gowns and gloves when they enter rooms where patients with Klebsiella-related illnesses are housed.
 Healthcare facilities also must follow strict cleaning procedures to prevent the spread of Klebsiella.

 To prevent the spread of infections, patients also should clean their hands very often, including: